kakwa/uts-server/README.rst

 Then a client can verify the piece of data with the time-stamp using the Certificate Authority of the time-stamp key pair (X509 certificates).

-It gives a cryptographic proof of a piece of data content, like a file, at a given time.
+It gives a cryptographic proof of a piece of data content, for example a file, at a given time.

 Some use cases: